runai-professional-services/runai-installer/README.md

 ## 🌟 Overview

-The Run.ai One-Click Installer is a powerful bash script that automates the deployment of Run.ai on Kubernetes clusters.
+The Run.ai Installer is a powerful bash script that automates the deployment of Run.ai on Kubernetes clusters.
 This tool simplifies what would otherwise be a complex, multi-step installation process into a single command with customizable options.

 ## ✨ Features